whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/05-laser-cutting-fabrication/05-13-laser-cut-3d-print-and-assemble-project-version-1-assignment.md

 ## Assemble Project

 1. Use sandpaper or a sander to remove burn marks on the flat planar surfaces and discoloration from ash.
 The burn marks on the thin edges are fine as is.
-2. Then use a combination of friction fit, glue, and fasteners to assemble your laser cut project.
+2. Then use a combination of friction fit, glue, and fasteners to assemble your laser cut and 3D Print clamp project.
 3. Remove any excess glue.
-4. Sand any remaining rough edges.
+4. Sand any rough edges.
 5. Bring project to class.

 ## Using Acrylic